Jtachan/py-coding-hints/docs/package-development.md

 * The calculated values from the code are correct

 If your unit-test is good, whenever you introduce a new feature, the test code will tell you if everything is still correct or either the package or the testing code has to be updated.
+Unit tests python packages are `pytest` and `unittest`.
+While both have their advantages and inconvenient, `pytest` is a more efficient tool for unit tests definitions.

 ### Examples folder